MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-13-Tutorial-3D-step13.md

                 }
             }
 ```
 We need an additional method in PhysicsBody to apply a force with an offset instead of applying the force at centre mass.
-This means there will
+This means the impact depends on where the object was hit.
-be a difference where you shoot something.
 The method is very similar to `applyForce()`.

 ```java
         public void applyForce( Vector3 force ){